 - Created: 1871

 Also known as “Arrangement in Grey and Black.
-The Artist’s Mother,” it is one of the most famous painting by American artist James McNeill Whistler.
+The Artist’s Mother,” it is one of the most famous paintings by American artist James McNeill Whistler.
 In this painting, Whistler depicts his mother sitting on a chair against a grey wall.
-This painting is so called because the artist has used only black and grey shades in this painting.
+This painting is called a grisaille painting because the artist has used only black and grey shades in this painting.

 18. The Persistence of Memory